Raphide/Hero-Database/README.md

 ## Known issues

 - Front end still needs work
+  - Styling is still too ugly to be called "charming", but we're getting there!
   - May add modals to bring up hero info
 - Tests not yet implemented